 DIY Montessori Smelling Bottles

-Making the smelling bottles is pretty straight forward and can be done with items you already have at home.
-I found our bottles at a local arts supply store, but you can find them in the travel section of your grocery store or online.
+Making the smelling bottles is pretty straightforward and can be done with items you already have at home.
+I found our bottles at a local art supply store, but you can find them in the travel section of your grocery store or online.

 - Small bottles

 - Cotton balls

 - Various scents (I used Vanilla, Peppermint, and Lemon extracts)

 To make your own sensory bottles, put a cotton ball into two of the small bottles.
 Place a few drops of vanilla extract on each cotton ball.
 Repeat this process with the peppermint and lemon extracts, using two bottles for each scent.
 It’s best to start with only two or three pairs of bottles.

 I placed colored sticker dots on the bottom of each pair.
 This builds in control of error to the lesson and allows the child to self-correct as needed.

 Once the bottles are ready, it’s time for your child to do the work by using a traditional Montessori approach.